dinhomathias/Amc/EventHandler.md

     def addUnknownCommandHandler(self, handler):
         """
-        Registers a command handler in the Broadcaster, that will receive all commands that don't have an associated handler.
+        Registers a command handler in the Broadcaster, that will receive all commands that have no associated handler.

         Args:
-            handler (any): An object that implements the onUpdate(Bot, Update) method.
+            handler (function): A function that takes (Bot, Update) as arguments.
         """

         self.broadcaster.addUnknownCommandHandler(handler)